 In most cases hyperthyroidism is caused by a non-cancerous tumour somewhere on the thyroid gland.
 However, in very rare cases the tumour can develop into thyroid cancer.

 What are the most common kinds of treatment?

 As your vet may have mentioned, there are a number of treatment options for hyperthyroidism.
-Different treatments suit different pets, and while surgery and iodine therapy can provide a permanent cure, they are not always the best way for older cats.
+Different treatments suit different pets, and while surgery and radioactive-iodine therapy can provide a permanent cure, they are not always the best way for older cats.
 Although it isn’t covered under your Petplan insurance, another option is to give your cat a low-iodine diet to stop the thyroid glands producing thyroxine, alongside her daily medication.

 Can dietary changes help?

 Yes.
 Giving your cat a low-iodine diet can help ease the symptoms of hyperthyroidism, as iodine controls how active the thyroid glands are.

 However, low-iodine diets have to be followed to the letter to be successful.
 That means making sure your cat doesn’t eat any special treats, and prey such as birds or mice.
 This can be tricky because your cat may not enjoy eating a low-iodine diet, and it can be challenging to stick to.
 If you try to mix a low-iodine food plan with your cat’s regular food, the uncomfortable signs of hyperthyroidism are likely to continue.
 To help lower the amount of iodine your cat takes in, try to avoid products such as supplements, some flavoured medications, and human food.